 International Year of Indigenous Languages

-The Centre is a proud partner of the UNESCO International Year of Indigenous Languages 2019.
+The Centre is proud to support the UNESCO International Year of Indigenous Languages 2019.
 Our researchers are at the forefront of working with indigenous communities to document, preserve and revitalise the precious linguistic heritage of Australia and the Asia-Pacific region.

 2 January 2019